• Skip to content

 Start a budget

-Budget while you are here – calculate your income and expenses and work out what your weekly or monthly income and outgoings are.
+Try to make a budget before you start your course – calculate your income and expenses and work out what your weekly or monthly income and outgoings are.

 Budgeting isn't just about seeing how much money you will need to pay for your food, travel and rent – it's a really good way of working out how much you can spend on the things you enjoy.

-You can contact the Student Advice Team for helpful advice and tips and we can offer you a one to one appointment to help you work out a sustainable and manageable budget.
+You can contact the Student Money Advice team for helpful advice and tips and we can offer you a one to one appointment to help you work out a sustainable and manageable budget.

 Do the numbers add up?